The Exhibition

 Formation of the solar system

 Our solar system was born about 4.5 billion years ago inside a big molecular cloud that collapsed.
 This cloud formed a swirling disk of dust and gas with a star, the Sun, growing star in the middle.
 The gas and dust from the disk came together with the help of gravity, forming bigger objects.
 They kept growing into small planets, which we call planetesimals.
 While they kept revolving around the star in their orbits, they kept accumulating material until there was not much left in the disk.
 That is when the planets became fully formed.
-The formation of our solar system is the beginning of our geological story.
+The formation of our solar system is the beginning of our geological story.The giant impact

 How did the Moon form?
 A planetesimal or a small planet, called Theia, most probably about the size of Mars, hit the protoEarth.
 The impact was giant, hence its name.
 Both Theia and the protoEarth disintegrated and evaporated forming a huge disk of hot debris, made of gas and liquids.
 As the disk, called a protolunar disk, started to cool, it condensed in a huge central ball of magma, surrounded by a donut-shaped cloud of hot gas.
 The magma sphere formed the Earth that cooled over a long time.
 The Moon coalesced in outer parts of the disk, gathering a large part of that donut cloud.
 Most of the light gases from the outskirts of the disk were lost into space, leaving behind a dry Moon.
-With no water, no carbon, no atmosphere, the Moon remained frozen in the same state as it formed, but preserving information dating all the way back to its formation, the protolunar disk, and the Giant Impact.
+With no water, no carbon, no atmosphere, the Moon remained frozen in the same state as it formed, but preserving information dating all the way back to its formation, the protolunar disk, and the Giant Impact.Geology of the Moon

 Why is the Moon so different from the Earth?
 With no water, no carbon, no atmosphere, the Moon remained frozen in the same state as it formed.
 With geologic time it only cooled and its interior magma ocean slowly crystallized.
 Meteorite falls and cooling are the only geological activities, which continue even today.
 As the Moon cools, it contracts, and sometimes it cracks, provoking small seisms called moonquakes.
 The gentle shakes from the moonquakes are enough to erode the sides of the craters, which over billions of years slowly collapse.
 With such austere chemistry and a cold world, there are no reactions and no fluids at the surface and consequently no form of life could develop on the Moon.
 The only water found so far is traces of ice in the ever-frozen deep bottoms of the craters at the two poles, where sunlight never shines.
-And just because of its inert geology the Moon preserves information dating all the way back to its formation, the protolunar disk, and the Giant Impact
+And just because of its inert geology the Moon preserves information dating all the way back to its formation, the protolunar disk, and the Giant ImpactMineral evolution

 We all know that life evolved over time.
 As research advances, we progressively improve our understanding of the chemical and physical processes that led to the appearance and evolution of life.
 Minerals underwent something similar.
 Minerals did not “evolve” in the pure sense of the word, but rather they diversified.
 As time passed, the Earth turned out to be an active chemistry laboratory.
 As more and more chemical reactions took place, they led to a huge diversification of the mineral species.
 Under the action of heat and fluids and plate tectonics, over billions of years of chemical reactions, and strongly affected by the appearance and evolution of life, thousands of minerals have formed on our planet.
 There were 5616 documented and approved minerals as of July 2020.
-And the quest for new minerals continues!
+And the quest for new minerals continues!What is the anthropocene ?

 The presence of humans on the surface of our planet modified and continues to modify the geological environment.
 We modify not only the climate, though a constant flux of pollutants, carbon dioxide and other greenhouse gases, but we also leave behind geological traces, which will be conserved for millions of years.
 Today we manufactured more synthetic materials than the total mass of living organisms on our planet.
 On the geologic time scale, some of these materials will disappear relatively quickly under the action of the environment, like oil derivatives and asphalt.
 Some will lurk around for many millions of years, like plastics.
-And some will simply remain in the geologic record, like glass, bricks and ceramics, and concrete.
+And some will simply remain in the geologic record, like glass, bricks and ceramics, and concrete.till May 26th, 2024

 Practical Info